rust-lang/rust/text/0000-cargo-prepublish.md

 changed.

-Once `xml-rs` version `0.9.2` is actually published, we will likely be able to remove the `[augment]` sections.
+Once `xml-rs` version `0.9.2` is actually published, we will likely be able to remove the `[patch]` sections.
 This is a discrete step that must be taken by crate authors, however (e.g. doesn't happen automatically) because the actual published 0.9.2 may not be precisely what we thought it was going to be.
 For example more changes could have been merged, it may not actually fix the bug,